pantheon-systems/documentation/source/_docs/free-https.md

 Upgrade your sites's HTTPS and never manage a certificate again.
 Pantheon automatically adds all of your site's domains to a shared certificate and  serves it through our globally distributed content delivery network (CDN).
 Upgrade to take advantage of cost, performance, and security benefits.

 ## Eligibility
-As of April 2017, sites on a Professional plan with HTTPS already enabled are eligible for early access to Free and Automated HTTPS.
-[Request an invite](http://learn.pantheon.io/201701-HTTPS-Reg.html) for sites that meet these requirements.
+Invite only.
+As of April 2017, sites on a Professional plan with HTTPS already enabled may [request an invite](http://learn.pantheon.io/201701-HTTPS-Reg.html) for sites that meet these requirements.

 ## Upgrade Your Site